 Environmental Problems Affect Human Life

 When any ecosystem is off kilter, it impacts the entire planet.
 All the environmental problems that exist have far-reaching implications for the health of the planet and its inhabitants.

 Threat of Environmental Degradation

-Earth Is Our Only Home
+Earth Is Humanity's Only Home